What it is

 Every Evidence Pack contains:

-• Risk flags.
+- Review signals.
 Machine-readable flags raised by the source check.
 Examples: encumbrance found, ABN inactive, GST not registered, registration cancelled.
-Risk flags are drawn from source data.
+Review signals are drawn from source data.
 They are not model inferences.

 How agents use it

 The Evidence Pack is designed to be cited directly by an AI agent.
 Your agent receives the Evidence Pack as a structured response.
-It can read the verdict, quote the risk flags, surface human review items to the user, and record the timestamp for audit purposes.
+It can read the verdict, quote the review signals, surface human review items to the user, and record the timestamp for audit purposes.

 Common agent patterns:

-• Check the verdict and risk flags before presenting a recommendation to a user.
+- Check the verdict and review signals before presenting a recommendation to a user.

 The Evidence Pack shape is stable across source types.
 Whether your agent ran a PPSR search, an ABN lookup, or a combined counterparty check, the outer shape is the same.
 Only the contents of source_checks and risk_flags vary by search type.

-Try the fixture Evidence Pack in the sandbox.
-The sandbox returns deterministic fixture responses with no signup required.
+View a sample Evidence Pack in the sample response page.
+The sample response page returns deterministic examples with no signup required.

 How it differs from a receipt